 - Install the new Windows Defender Application Guard companion application from the Microsoft Store.

 - Install the extension for Google Chrome or Mozilla Firefox browsers provided by Microsoft.

 After you restart your device and launch your browser (Google Chrome or Mozilla Firefox), you will see a Windows Defender Application Guard landing page.

 If you face any issues or interruptions during the configuration process, don’t worry!
 You will be provided with all essential instructions to resolve the configuration errors.

 If all looks good, just start with an Application Guard session without entering a URL or clicking on a link by clicking the extension icon on the menu bar of the browser.

 To remove the extension, simply right-click on the extension icon and select ‘Remove from Chrome‘.
 A similar process has to be followed for Firefox.

-TIP: Microsoft also offers the Windows Defender Browser Protection for Chrome.
+TIP: Microsoft also offers Microsoft Defender Browser Protection extension for Chrome.